Doctors issue warning for upcoming ‘tripledemic’

 Editor

-The term ‘tripledemic’ has hit headlines this week as the NHS begins its COVID-19 and flu vaccine roll-out for vulnerable adults.
+The term ‘tripledemic’ has hit headlines this week as the NHS begins its Covid and fluvaccine roll-out for vulnerable adults.

 As the cold weather sets in, many of us have experienced a decline in health, and this may be due to a trio of viruses that are currently circulating around the UK.